Skip to content

 • Consider using snippets for content that appears in multiple variations

-• Train users on the filtering logic to set expectations
+• Train users on the filtering logic - they need to understand what’s happening

 Default paths

-Always include a default path for when no conditions are met:
+Always include a default path for when no conditions are met.
+Trust me on this one.

 If Type = A: Show Task Set A